geekiam/website/static/posts/how-to-use-javascript-classes.md

   - The class syntax does not introduce the new object-oriented inheritance model to JavaScript.
 feature:
   image: /uploads/posts/javascript/javascript-tutorials.png
-  alt: Advanced git configuration options
+  alt: How to use Javascript classes
 cardImage:
   image: /uploads/twitter/javascript/javascript-tutorials.png
-  alt: Advanced git configuration options
+  alt: How to use Javascript classes
 date: 2020-11-19T17:31:47.672Z
 author: garywoodfine
 tags: